Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction: Experiments And Results

 \subsubsection{Evaluation Metrics}

-In our experiments, we employed the evaluation metrics Average Displacement Error (ADE) and Final Displacement Error (FDE) \cite{alahi2016social} to assess prediction accuracy.
-The ADE/FDE and ADE$_{20}$/FDE$_{20}$ metrics measure prediction performance by calculating the Euclidean distance between the prediction and ground truth, either on average or at a single endpoint.
+In our experiments, we evaluate prediction accuracy using the average displacement error (ADE) and final displacement error (FDE) metrics \cite{alahi2016social}.
+The ADE$_{20}$/FDE$_{20}$ quantify performance with the Euclidean distance between predicted and ground-truth trajectories, either averaged over all timesteps or at the final timestep, which evaluate performance on the top 20 sampled predictions.